 Commonly, Cohen’s d is used as a measure of effect size.
 We now explore the correlation coefficient r (as well as r2) which provides another common measure of effect size.
 On this webpage, we also show how to calculate the power of a one-sample correlation test using the approach from Power of a Sample.

 Example 1: A market research team is conducting a study in which they believe the correlation between increases in product sales and marketing expenditures is 0.35.
-What is the power of the one-tail test if they use a sample of size 40 with α = .05?
+What is the power of a one-tailed test if they use a sample of size 40 with α = .05?
 How big does their sample need to be to carry out the study with α = .05 and power = .80?

 The power of the test can be calculated as in Figure 1.